 Salt Cay's claim to fame is that it is one of the only places on earth where you can snorkel near the North Atlantic Humpack Whale.
 They pass by the island as they migrate to the waters of the Dominican Republic, and many snorkelers have been able to view them as they majestically glide along.

-If you'd like to see below the water's surface you might enjoy.
+If you want to experience below the water's surface you should consider a visit to.
 This site is renowned for its divers marine life in waters that extend from 10 to 25 feet deep.
 The creatures you can expect to see include southern stingrays, frogfish, octopus, sea horses, and peacock flounder.
 This snorkeling site is located on Grand Turk, in the eastern part of Turks and Caicos.

-Northwest Point National Park is another snorkeling spot you might enjoy.
+Northwest Point National Park is another option.
 Located within a marine park, this protected area offers healthy and amazing snorkeling opportunities.
 Do be aware, however, that conditions can be rough at times, so only strong swimmers should attempt this site.
 The rocky coast and several small coves of shallow water offer the best snorkeling.

-A third place to consider is.
+A third location to consider is.
 This spot is great for new snorkelers thanks to the especially calm conditions, plus it is exciting when you glimpse a sunken cannon.

 |1.6 mi.
 South of Central Cockburn Town||Grand Turk|